-As an office building of post-war architecture and due to its central location, the "Haus Neumarkt" has a special significance for Cologne's city centre.
-After a large part of the post-war buildings gradually disappeared from the cityscape, a rethink has taken place in recent years.
+After a large part of the post-war buildings gradually disappeared from the cityscape of Cologne, a rethink has taken place in recent years.
 In order to preserve the architectural heritage, many of the remaining buildings were either completely or partially listed.
-Among them is the façade of "Haus Neumarkt", which was restored by Arup according to historical models and the latest technical standards.
+Among them is the façade of "Haus Neumarkt", which was restored by Arup according to historical models and latest technical standards.

 As a result of a renovation in the 1980s that was not in keeping with the preservation order, the building had completely lost its original 1950s charm.
-After briefly considering a new building, the owner decided to preserve the "Haus Neumarkt", spanning almost 4,000m² and make it fit for the future as part of an energy revitalisation.
+The owner decided to preserve "Haus Neumarkt" and make it fit for the future as part of an energy revitalisation.
 Arup was commissioned with the architecture for the design of the building envelope, building physics and acoustics.

 Reconstruction in line with historical preservation requirements